Widevine: Input → output overview

 Widevine uses multiple standards and specifications, including MPEG Common Encryption (CENC), Encrypted Media Extensions (EME), Media Source Extensions (MSE), and Dynamic Adaptive Streaming over HTTP (DASH).
 In addition, Widevine supports the HTTP Live Streaming (HLS) protocol, developed by Apple Inc. in 2009.

 In one implementation of Widevine, a browser receives encrypted content from a content delivery network (CDN).
 The content is then sent to the Content Decryption Module (CDM), which creates a license request to send to the license server.
 The player then receives a license from the license server and passes it to the CDM.
+License request and license response messages are sent and received using Protocol Buffers.
 To decrypt the stream, the CDM sends the media and the license to the OEMCrypto module, required to decrypt the content.
 OEMCrypto is an interface to the TEE; most implementations ensure that session keys, decrypted content keys, and the decrypted content stream are not accessible to other running applications.
 This is usually accomplished through a secondary processor with separate memory.
 The content is then sent to the video stack and displayed to the end user in chunks.
-License request and license response messages are sent and received using Protocol Buffers.

 Vendors may implement their own proxy server within the license server, in cases where user authorization is managed by the vendor's preexisting proxy server.
 This setup requires the use of the proxy server as a middleman.
 Widevine requires the use of service certificates beginning in Chrome 59, along with iOS and some configurations of ChromeOS.
 (Note: In ChromeOS, service certificates are required when remote_attestation_verified is enabled. remote_attestation_verified requires the use of a Trusted Platform Module (TPM) and is enabled at boot for devices with a TPM.)
 A proxy server may choose to refuse to issue licenses for browsers that do not implement a "verifiable" framework, otherwise known as Verified Media Path (VMP).
 Notably, browsers running on Linux are not included in VMP.
 Similarly, the High-bandwidth Digital Content Protection (HDCP) version used on the client device may be enforced by the proxy server.

 In Widevine L1 devices, certificate provisioning is usually performed once.
 During provisioning, the CDM creates a nonce and derives keys for certificate decryption and integrity checks, as well as dynamically generated buffers.
 The device key is treated as the Root of Trust (RoT).
 The RoT-derived client key protects the request using HMAC.
 The RoT is established through a factory-provisioned component called the "keybox".
 The keybox is 128 bytes long with two special fields.
 The integrity of the keybox is checked by verifying the last eight bytes match a magic number ("kbox") followed by a cyclic redundancy check (CRC-32).
 The other 120 bytes comprise an internal device ID (32 bytes), an Advanced Encryption Standard key (16 bytes), and a provisioning token (72 bytes).